-SRINAGAR: With regard to the implementation of Section 7 of Cigarettes & other Tobacco Products Act 2003, which prohibits the sale of cigarettes without a pictorial health warning, the Drugs & Food Control Organisation (D&FCO) Kashmir has started a special drive.
+Srinagar: The Drugs & Food Control Organization (D&FCO) Kashmir has started a special drive with regard to the implementation of Section 7 of Cigarettes & other Tobacco Products Act 2003, which prohibits the sale of cigarettes without a pictorial health warning.

-Food Safety Officer Srinagar inspected various areas of Srinagar city and found some shopkeepers selling and supplying cigarettes without carrying a mandatory health warning, an official handout read.
+Food Safety Officer Srinagar inspected various areas of Srinagar city and found some shopkeepers selling and supplying cigarettes without carrying a mandatory health warning.

-According to the handout, “A huge stock of cigarettes worth Rs 2, 20,325 contravening section 7 of the Act has been seized till date, and prosecutions against 20 food business operators have been launched in this regard in the competent court.”
+It was revealed that a huge stock of cigarettes worth Rs 2, 20,325 contravening section 7 of the Act has been seized till date, and prosecutions against 20 food business operators have been launched in this regard in the competent court.

 Sale/manufacture of tobacco products without pictorial health warning is a punishable offence with an imprisonment up to six months.

-The department has warned the food business to desist from such kind of malpractice otherwise action as warranted under provisions of Cigarettes & Other Tobacco Products Act will be taken, the handout read.
+The department has warned the food business to desist from such kind of malpractice otherwise action as warranted under provisions of Cigarettes & other tobacco products Act will be taken.